WHY INTEGRATORS LEAVE HIKCENTRAL

 Migrate the platform first.
 Phase the cameras when the budget says so.

 You do not need to rip out cameras on day one.
-The TetherX migration is sequenced so the integrator captures the recurring revenue immediately while the customer keeps using the hardware they already paid for.
+The TetherX migration is sequenced so the qualified installer can move the management layer to cloud immediately while the customer keeps using the hardware they already paid for.

 01